Create a Marketplace Package

 Select the minimum viewability probability percentage that you want to target in the deal.
 Optionally, select the Include unknown viewability checkbox to also target inventory that hasn't been measured enough to have a viewability score yet.
 If the deal is for video inventory, it is recommended that you select the Include unknown viewability checkbox.
 For more information about what viewability is and how we measure it, see What is viewability?

 Select the minimum VCR percentage that you want to target in the deal.
-For more information about what VCR is and how we predict it, see Targeting video completion rate (VCR) in Marketplace Packages (Alpha).
+For more information about what VCR is and how we predict it, see Targeting video completion rate (VCR) in Marketplace Packages (Beta).

 Select the minimum CTR percentage that you want to target in the deal.
-For more information about what CTR is and how we predict it, see Targeting click-through rate (CTR) in Marketplace Packages (Alpha).
+For more information about what CTR is and how we predict it, see Targeting click-through rate (CTR) in Marketplace Packages (Beta).

 20. To target specific video placements, skippability, playback methods, or ad duration, in the Optional section, expand Video and configure the following options: